 Under Section 234C of the Income Tax Act, if you do not pay your advance tax installment on time, then you will be charged an interest rate of 1% from the due date of individual installment till the date of actual payment.

 If you have any suggestions/feedback, then please drop us a message in the chat box.
-For more updates on Taxation, Financial and Legal matters, join our group on WhatsApp, channel on Telegram or follow us on Facebook, Instagram, Twitter and Linkedin!
+And, for more updates on Taxation, Financial and Legal matters, join our group on WhatsApp, channel on Telegram or follow us on Facebook, Instagram, Twitter as well as Linkedin!

 Please note that the views of the author are personal.